Find the best picnic lunch ideas here... Really great for your picnics!

 - Pepper and salt to taste

-- Fry bacon and onion until soft
+- Fry bacon and onion until soft and golden

 - Drain on paper towel to remove excess fat